-To refer pregnant MHS Health/Network Health members to case management, please contact Medical Services on the MHS Health Provider Inquiry Line at 1-800-222-9831, when prompted say, "authorization request" and the next prompt say, "case manager."
-Inform the agent that you want to make a referral for our OB Case Management program.
-Members may also self-refer.
+To refer pregnant MHS Health/Network Health members to case management, please contact Medical Services on the MHS Health Provider Inquiry Line at 1-800-222-9831, Press 2 for member services, and then press 4 for case management.
+Please let the care management that answers know that you would like to make a referral, and they will process the request.